patrickhere/Nexus-of-Tensura/README.md

-# Nexus of Tensura
+# Saucy Tensura Reincarnated

-This is the official github and issue-tracker for Nexus of Tensura (name to be changed lol), a Forge 1.19.2 based modpack that revolves around Tensura Reincarnated, steampunk-ish tech mods like Create, magic like Botania, and exploratory mods like Relics and Enigmatic Legacy.
+This is the official GitHub and issue-tracker for "Saucy Tensura - Reincarnated", a Forge 1.19.2-based modpack that revolves around Tensura Reincarnated, steampunk-ish tech mods like Create, magic like Botania, and exploratory mods like Relics and Enigmatic Legacy.

 ### Table of Contents